howethomas/privacy-primer-vcon/draft-ietf-vcon-privacy-primer-00.md

 The following terms are used by the GDPR and in the privacy industry in general to define the three key roles in data processing:

 1. **Data Subject**: The individual whose personal information is being processed (also referred to as “individual" in this RFC and "consumer" in some data privacy laws).
-2. **Data Controller**: An organization or individual with decision-making authority over data processing who determines the purposes and methods of data processing, bears primary responsibility under privacy laws and is the main target of most privacy and data protection regulations.
+2. **Data Controller**: An organization or individual with decision-making authority over data processing who has the legal basis to process data and determines the purposes and methods of data processing, bears primary responsibility under privacy laws and is the main target of most privacy and data protection regulations.
 3. **Data Processor**: Often a third-party service provider who processes data on behalf of the data controller.
 Under HIPAA, data processors are referred to as "business associates."
 Data processors may be hired for specialized tasks or to improve efficiency; can subcontract to other processors, creating a chain of responsibility; must operate within the scope defined by the data controller; and are expected to maintain trust and adhere to the controller's guidelines.

 The relationship between these entities forms a hierarchy of responsibility and trust.